The 30 Day Squat Challenge has been getting a lot of attention online and in the media.

 If you’ve completed this plan, you might be hankering for greater horizons.
 That’s amazing!
 If you really are feeling like you can do more, consider these variations to the established format:

 - 50 Day Challenge – You can do 30 days, but can you handle 50?

 - 100 Squats – How do you feel about 100 a day?

 - 200 Squats – Or would you be up to the extreme of 200?

 - Combo with @KeairaLaShae – This combination video definitely isn’t for beginners, but it’s awesome workout, and the results are seriously going to blow you away.

-Have Fun And Be Safe
+Have Fun and Be Safe

-Remember that if you’re unsure as to whether or not this exercise plan is for you, owing to old injuries or your current physical condition, you shouldn’t be afraid to consult a physician before starting the program.
+Remember that if you’re unsure whether or not this exercise plan is for you, owing to old injuries or your current physical condition, you shouldn’t be afraid to consult a physician before starting the program.

 [Make Sure To Check Out: Will The Venus Factor System By John Barban Work For You?]